MCP setup

 3

-Open any Markdown file in your project, then ask Claude:
+Restart your client, open any Markdown file in your project, then ask:

 What open threads are there on the current file?